Private Godfrey

-Private Charles Godfrey MM is a fictional Home Guard platoon member, first portrayed by Arnold Ridley in the BBC television sitcom Dad's Army. and in the 1971 Dad's Army film.
+Private Charles Godfrey MM is a fictional Home Guard soldier, first portrayed by Arnold Ridley in the British television sitcom Dad's Army.
 He is retired and was previously a tailor for the Civil Service Stores or the Army & Navy Stores.
 Godfrey was a conscientious objector during the First World War, yet he did work as a stretcher bearer with the Royal Army Medical Corps and earned a Military Medal for taking the wounded off the battle field at the Battle of the Somme.
 This has earned him great respect among the platoon members and resulted in him being appointed as the First Aid supervisor.
 Ridley himself fought at the Battle of the Somme during the First World War.

 Personality

 Godfrey was born in 1871, and is a gentle, mild-mannered and kindly old gentleman, though more complex than at first evident.
 He is the only member of the platoon who has retired.
 In the episode "Branded" it is revealed that he was a conscientious objector in the First World War.
 This revelation initially makes him a pariah.
 However, during a training exercise, he risks his life to rescue Captain Mainwaring.
 Later, his sister reveals to the platoon that, far from avoiding service, he earned the Military Medal during the Battle of the Somme, where he served with distinction as a stretcher bearer with the Royal Army Medical Corps, and heroically saved several men's lives while under fire, an accomplishment he plays down modestly.
 This earns him the respect of the platoon, and leads to him being appointed as First Aid supervisor.
 Arnold Ridley actually served during the First World War with the Somerset Light Infantry, and fought in the Battle of the Somme, where he was severely wounded.
 These injuries gave a practical reason for his role: it was much easier for Ridley to carry the first aid bag than a heavy rifle.

 Godfrey is a long-standing friend of Sergeant Wilson, and in the episode "High Finance" he lends Wilson a large sum of money when Mrs Pike is blackmailed by Hodges.
 He lives in picturesque Cherry Tree Cottage with his hard-of-hearing spinster sisters, Dolly and Cissy.
 He is clearly very fond of them, and often brings them up in conversation.
 When provisions are needed, his sister Dolly often provides upside-down cakes.

 He is immensely loyal to Captain Mainwaring, who often feels quite guilty whenever he has criticised Godfrey: